kytos-ng/documentation/tutorials/napps/development_environment_setup.rst

 This command will create a virtualenv named *test42* and a folder with the same name for it.

 ..
-NOTE:: Kytos requires at least Python 3.6
+NOTE:: Kytos requires Python 3.9

 Removing a virtualenv
 ---------------------